PowerPoint vs Keynote: Unbiased ComparisonAug 16, 2022

 What Is PowerPoint?

 Made by Microsoft, PowerPoint is the most widely used presentation software today.
-It is an essential component of the Microsoft Office Suite and also works as a standalone app.
+It is an essential component of the Microsoft Office Suite and works as a standalone app.

 What Is Keynote?